How to Bring a NiMH Battery Back to Life?

 Signs a NiMH Battery Cannot Be Recovered

 Sometimes the safest decision is to stop trying.
-If your NiMH battery becomes very hot during charging, leaks, swells, shows repeated charger errors, or loses power almost immediately after a full charge, it is usually not worth recovering.
+If your NiMH battery becomes very hot during charging, leaks, swells, shows repeated charger errors, or loses power almost immediately after a full charge, NiMH battery replacement is usually safer than another recovery attempt.

 How to Make NiMH Batteries Last Longer

-The best way to avoid recovery problems is to treat your batteries gently before they fail.
-Avoid deep over-discharge, keep them away from high heat, use a proper NiMH charger, and do not leave weak cells unused for years without checking them.
+Good NiMH battery maintenance starts before the battery becomes weak.
+Avoid deep over-discharge, keep cells away from high heat, use a proper NiMH charger, and do not leave weak batteries unused for years without checking them.

 For devices that sit unused for long periods, Low Self-Discharge NiMH Batteries are often a better choice.
+If an older battery has already become weak after storage, our NiMH Battery Reconditioning / Reviving Guide explains when a refresh cycle may help recover performance and when replacement is the safer option.
 For a broader size, chemistry, and application overview, you can also compare different NiMH Batteries before choosing replacements.

 Explore More NiMH Battery Topics